Steps Following a DUI Charge

 - Pretrial motions - Any motions that your legal representation wishes to make will be filed at this court hearing, such as a request to suppress certain evidence in your case.
 Law enforcement officers and other witnesses may be cross-examined by your attorney at this hearing.

-The trial process will typically not run long, but the ramifications of it can remain.
-In felony cases, the length of time can often extend further, and legal penalties can remain for years after the fact.
-It is very important that you retain the help of a Detroit DUI lawyer for your case, as an attorney will enhance the likelihood of an outcome that is in your favor.
 At Boulahanis & Associates, we take a very aggressive approach fighting DUI charges.
-We possess over 25 years of trial experience, and have developed a reputation for winning cases.
-Our attorney team will consider all legal defenses against your charges in order to settle on a strategy that is best suited to the specifics of your case.
+We possess over 30+ years of trial experience and have developed a reputation for winning cases.
+Our team will consider all legal defenses against your charges in order to settle on a strategy that is best suited to the specifics of your case.
+Call our office today at 313-277-2550.